JOSHUA REDMAN FAQS

 - What mouthpieces does Joshua use?

-On both tenor and soprano saxophones Joshua uses vintage Otto Link hard rubber mouthpieces, both approximately sizes 7 or 7*.
-On alto he just started playing a vintage (white) Brillhart.
+On both tenor and soprano saxophones Joshua typically uses vintage Otto Link hard rubber mouthpieces, both approximately sizes 7 or 7*.
+On alto he uses vintage (white) Brillhart rubber or vintage Otto Link hard rubber mouthpieces .
 His current primary mouthpieces on all horns came from Eric Drake of Saxology.

 - Does Joshua have sheet music available?